Allopathic Medicine - Overview of the Profession

 Osteopathic Medicine -Overview of the Profession

 According to the American Association of Colleges of Osteopathic Medicine (AACOM), “Osteopathic medicine is a distinctive form of medical practice in the United States.
 Osteopathic physicians use all of the tools and technology available to modern medicine with the added benefits of a holistic philosophy and a system of hands-on diagnosis and treatment known as osteopathic manipulative medicine.
 Doctors of osteopathic medicine emphasize helping each person achieve a high level of wellness by focusing on health education, injury prevention and disease prevention.”
+Osteopathic physicians receive a DO degree, but they are fully physicians with all the same rights and responsibilities as MDs.

 It is acceptable for aspiring doctors to apply to both allopathic and osteopathic schools; many applicants do.
 Please refer to About Applying for more information on the specific processes and procedures.